Experiential Learning Requirement

 Students choosing option B must complete 3 credits total through either PS 35002, PS 34002, SOC 45000, or a pre-approved internship in another department.
 Internships can not be situated in experience alone, and must be pursued in an academic context.
 This option is frequently accomplished through South Bend based organizations.
 Please note that CSC vehicles can be used for travel to and from internship locations.

 Approval is required for all internships.
-Students cannot enroll in PS 35002 or 34002 without departmental approval and should plan to Connie Mick at least 3 weeks prior to registration.
+Students cannot enroll in PS 35002 or 34002 without departmental approval and should plan to Connie Mick at least one month prior to registration.
 Because this is a variable credit hour course, students are responsible for choosing the appropriate amount of credits upon enrollment.

 Option C. Community-based course or project (3 credits)